eloqdata/eloq-website/website/monographdb/introduction.md

 - **E-Commerce**: Order Management: Process orders quickly and efficiently with elastic scalability that handles peak traffic without delays.
 Ensure data accuracy and prevent order fulfillment errors.

-- **Saas**: Metadata Management: Manage huge amount of metadata of your SaaS platform efficiently with MonographSQL's distributed architecture.
+- **Saas**: Metadata Management: Manage huge amount of metadata of your SaaS platform efficiently with MonostrateSQL's distributed architecture.
 Scale seamlessly to accommodate growing metadata volumes without compromising performance or availability.

-## MonographSQL: Embrace the Future of Distributed SQL:
+## MonostrateSQL: Embrace the Future of Distributed SQL:

 Gone are the days of performance trade-offs and inflexible scalability in distributed SQL.
-MonographSQL rewrites the rules with:
+MonostrateSQL rewrites the rules with:

 - Elastic Scaling on Demand: Scale seamlessly to match your workload.
 Need blazing-fast queries?
 Scale up the compute engine.
 Facing write-heavy traffic?
 Scale out the log service.
-MonographSQL adapts precisely, ensuring optimal performance without overpaying.
+MonostrateSQL adapts precisely, ensuring optimal performance without overpaying.
 - Cost-Effective Efficiency: Leave expensive two-phase commit behind.
-MonographSQL's innovative architecture delivers exceptional performance without unnecessary bloat, significantly reducing operational costs compared to traditional NewSQL systems.
+MonostrateSQL's innovative architecture delivers exceptional performance without unnecessary bloat, significantly reducing operational costs compared to traditional NewSQL systems.
 - Ditch the Clunky Workarounds: Forget about complex sharding and cumbersome data management.
-MonographSQL simplifies your infrastructure, empowering you to focus on building great applications, not battling database overhead.
+MonostrateSQL simplifies your infrastructure, empowering you to focus on building great applications, not battling database overhead.

-MonographSQL is the future of distributed SQL.
+MonostrateSQL is the future of distributed SQL.
 Are you ready to break free?